Enrique M. Jurado

 Among his better known hoses, Jurado rode the talented gelding, Sir Bear.
-Enrique Jurado won 802 races from 6,266 starts in North American thoroughbred races.
-Additionally, Jurado won 256 races in his native Peru prior to his arrival in the United States in 1994.
+Enrique Jurado won 802 races from 6,266 starts in North America and won 256 races in his native Peru prior to his arrival in the United States, for total of 1,058 wins in his career.
+He is a multiple Graded Stakes winning jockey in both Peru and the United States.